LL.M. in Elder Law - Curriculum

 - Long-Term Care Planning

-- Estate and Gift Tax Planning for the Elder Law Client
+- Tax and the Elder Law Client

 - Ethics in the Practice of Elder Law